How I got Ripped OFF buying Cheap Auto Insurance

 There are a few reasons why agents and brokers would like to know what you are currently paying.

 A. You might already have a great rate and it’s time consuming for you and the insurance agent to go through the process.
 Insurance brokers have multiple companies to check.

 B. The agent has other customers needing quotes and it can be a bit of juggling act to provide quotes on time.

 C. Your quote request may fall to the bottom of the stack in favor of folks who want to provide full disclosure and want help with getting the best cheap auto insurance policy and best rate.

 D. Brokers have 10 to 15 more companies to quote which can take even more research

 E. While we appreciate your need to shop for lower rates, not disclosing your current or renewing premium says you don’t value the agents time.

-What goes in to building a cheap auto insurance premium?
+What goes into building a cheap auto insurance price?

-After the agent gathers all the info needed they will need to enter in the quoting system.
+After the agent gathers all the info needed, they will need to enter in the quoting system.
 Insurance agents are quoting one company.
 Whereas and insurance broker is quoting many companies usually using a rating program.
-These rating or rater programs are linked with the insurance companies which bring back preliminary quotes.
+These rating or rater programs are linked to the insurance companies which bring back preliminary quotes.

-So, it’s very helpful for insurance brokers to know your current premium is to they can drop a company early on and spend more time running accurate reports with other carriers.
+So, it’s very helpful for insurance brokers understand your current premium, so they can drop a company early on and spend more time running accurate reports with other carriers.